Doxuno

 REMEDIES

-The parties acknowledge that any breach of this Agreement may cause irreparable harm for which monetary damages would be an inadequate remedy.
-Accordingly, the Disclosing Party shall be entitled to seek interlocutory, injunctive, or other equitable relief in any court of competent jurisdiction without the necessity of posting security, proving actual damages, or establishing that monetary damages would be an inadequate remedy.
-In any action or proceeding to enforce or interpret this Agreement, the successful party shall be entitled to recover its reasonable legal costs and disbursements on a substantial indemnity basis from the unsuccessful party.
+The parties acknowledge that a breach of this Agreement may cause irreparable harm for which monetary damages would be an inadequate remedy.
+Accordingly, the Disclosing Party is entitled to seek interlocutory, interim and permanent injunctive and other equitable relief in any court of competent jurisdiction, without the need to post security or prove actual damages, in addition to any other remedy.
+In any proceeding to enforce or interpret this Agreement, the successful party is entitled to recover its reasonable legal costs on a substantial indemnity basis from the unsuccessful party.
+The Receiving Party shall notify the Disclosing Party in writing promptly on becoming aware of any unauthorized use or disclosure of Confidential Information, and shall reasonably cooperate to mitigate and remedy it.

 GOVERNING LAW AND VENUE

-This Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein, without regard to conflict of laws principles.
-The exclusive jurisdiction and venue for any dispute arising under or relating to this Agreement shall be the courts located in City of Toronto, Ontario, and each party hereby attorns to the personal jurisdiction of such courts.
+This Agreement is governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein, without regard to conflict-of-laws principles.
+The exclusive jurisdiction and venue for any dispute arising under or relating to this Agreement is the courts located in City of Toronto, Ontario, and each party attorns to the personal jurisdiction of those courts.

 ELECTRONIC EXECUTION